Vansmak/mediarr_sensor/README.md

 ### Step 1: Configure Sensors
 Add one or more of the following sensors to your `configuration.yaml, sensors`:
-## New addition, added more seer sensors
+## New addition, have multiple instances for sonarr and radarr (2 each)
 ```yaml
 sensor:
   - platform: mediarr